 Now Let's look at the saturated fat….

 We don't have to any math to find out that the Gatorade Whey Protein bar is really high in saturated fat.
 The nutrition label tells us that each bar has 10 grams of saturated fat.
-The Daily Value column in the table above also tells us that this 10 grams represents a whopping 50% of the amount of saturated fat we are supposed to eat per day.
+The Daily Value column in the table above also tells us that this 10 grams represent 50% of the amount of saturated fat we are permitted to eat per day.

 How healthy is a nutrition bar that provides all that saturated fat?

 I think Gatorade knows how serious this is because on the front of the box – in smaller lettering – they actually tell people to see the nutrition label about saturated fat content.

 To be fair, most protein bars I see have saturated fat – sometimes a lot of saturated fat too!
 Given that these nutrition bars are marketed to people who want to be “healthy” I think this needs to be remembered.